 Before working on this project, I never made any Chrome extension.
 So, it was actually a very fun way to learn how to code one!

 Once again, I won’t dive too deep into the technical details.
 If you are interested, the sources of the chrome extension are open-sourced.

 Note that installing and configuring this extension requires a little bit of technical knowledge.
 So, if you need more guidance, I will be very happy to help you configure it.

 What I really wanted to empathize in this article is that I made this extension to promote the game and enhance it with new features.

-In the second part of this article we will for example see how you can chase invaders that have been removed or dephased!
+In the second part of this serie of articles dedicated to Invader, we will see how you can chase invaders that have been removed or dephased!